-The Brooklyn Botanic Garden is a national treasure, and I hope everyone is aware of this.
-The cherry trees in its Japanese Hill-and-Pond Garden and its Cherry Esplanade will continue to bloom as late as mid-May, so there’s a … small chance that those of you in the tri-state area might still be able to catch them in real life this season?
-But while you’re stuck inside (which, thank you!
-Fantastic work, keep it up!) you can at least enjoy these blossoms via a virtual tour of the Japanese Hill-and-Pond Garden.
+In the gorgeous Brooklyn Botanic Garden, the cherry trees in the Japanese Hill-and-Pond Garden and the Cherry Esplanade will bloom as late as mid-May, so folks in the tri-state area should be able to catch them in real life this season (keep checking their website for updates on the bloom!).
+And even if after the past two years, you still haven’t quite gotten your fill of online viewings, you can watch these blossoms come to life via a virtual tour of the Japanese Hill-and-Pond Garden.

-Cherry trees lining the Boston’s Charles River Esplanade make for an especially lovely walk (or bike ride!) each spring.
-Enjoying the view and the breeze along the river while you slowly work your way toward the Hatch Shell amphitheater is a springtime rite, and conceivably something at least a few of you can do this year when you’re out dosing your socially isolated brain with some quick Vitamin D.
+The cherry trees lining Boston’s Charles River Esplanade make for an especially lovely walk (or bike ride!) each spring.
+Enjoying the view and the breeze along the river while you slowly work your way toward the Hatch Shell amphitheater is a springtime rite, and conceivably something at least a few of you can do this year when you’re thawing out your hibernation brain with some quick Vitamin D.

-Traverse City, for those of you not in the know, is the Cherry Capital of the US -- possibly the World, depending on whom you ask.
-To take in the best views (or at least plan to… for next year…) head to Old Mission Peninsula or drive along County Road 633.
-Cherry-picking is a beloved local pastime here, too.
-Here’s a timelapse of Traverse City’s cherry trees blooming as a consolation prize for those who can't make the drive in person.
+Traverse City, for those of you not in the know, is the Cherry Capital of the US (and possibly the world, depending on whom you ask).
+The flowers generally start opening up in May, beginning further inland where the weather is warmer before spreading throughout Leelanau County as the season progresses.
+To take in the best views, head to Old Mission Peninsula or drive along County Road 633, but know that—with the right timing—you’re likely to run into some blooms wherever you are.
+Bonus: Cherry-picking is a beloved local pastime here, too.

 Macon calls itself the Cherry Blossom Capital of the World; unclear if this is in competition with Traverse City or if the addition of the word “Blossom” makes for a sufficient distinction.
 No matter!
 Macon contains more than 350,000 Yoshino cherry trees, which earns it the distinction of having the most cherry blossoms of any city in the world, so it gets to call itself whatever it wants.
-Stuck indoors (or simply somewhere that is not Georgia)?
-Perk yourself up with a visit to Macon’s cherry blossom bloom cam.
+Their annual International Cherry Blossom Festival is on for 2022, celebrating its 40th anniversary from March 18-27 with parties, performers, pancake breakfasts, and—oh yes—a wiener dog race!
+Are you somewhere that is not Georgia?
+Then perk yourself up with a visit to Macon’s cherry blossom bloom cam.